thriveweb/sailing-paradise/content/boatTours/2018-09-04-cruise-example-2.md

         wonderful cruise.
 Let the crew pamper you the way you deserve with our Ultimate VIP Cruise Party Cruise.
       title: Cruise Party FAQ's
-  title: Cruise Party Info
 columnBanner:
   - buttonTitle: Make Enquiry
     buttonUrl: booking-enquiry
     content: >-
       Let our friendly and experienced team tailor a VIP Gold Coast Cruise Party Experience that they won’t forget.
     title: Give your friend the party they deserve!
     featuredImage: /images/uploads/girl-img-column2.jpg
   - featuredImage: /images/uploads/girl-img-column.jpg